Skip to main content

 Venue Outage: One Exchange Goes Down While You’re Exposed

 The problem.
 One of your leg venues goes offline.
 You can’t see your position, can’t close it, can’t hedge.
 Lighter was down 4.5 hours during the October 2025 crash. dYdX was offline for 8 hours.
-You’re stuck.
 How we protect.
-We ping both leg venues every check cycle.
-If one venue is unreachable for more than 5 minutes, we block new entries on that venue and alert you.
-If it’s unreachable for more than 15 minutes, we attempt a hedge on a third venue if we have reserve capital.
-If we don’t, we reduce the live-venue leg proportionally to the worst-case margin buffer on the down venue.
-When a venue recovers, we re-verify position state before resuming normal monitoring.
-If we placed a temporary hedge, we close it.
+We watch both venues continuously.
+If one goes unreachable, we block new entries and alert you.
+If it stays down, we hedge on a third venue if we have the capital, or reduce the open leg to limit exposure.
+When the venue comes back, we re-verify your position before resuming normal monitoring and close any temporary hedge we placed.

 Engine Hang or Runaway: The Bot Stops Responding or Goes Rogue